 Import a recording from your device by clicking the button “Choose file”.

 The SRT maker allows adding a file located online – just call the drop-down menu on the right side of the pane.
-There, select it from one of the listed cloud storage accounts, or paste a YouTube link or any other online video you need.
+There, select it from one of the listed cloud storage accounts.

 Create SRT file

-If you want to edit an already existing subtitle file, add it now by clicking “Upload .SRT” and choosing one of three mentioned options.
-If you don’t, hit the green button “Add manually” to create it from scratch.
+If you want to edit an already existing subtitle file, add it now by clicking “Upload .SRT” and choosing one of the mentioned options.
+If you don’t, hit the button “Add manually” to create it from scratch.

 Whatever you choose, you’ll be forwarded to the SRT subtitle editor.